 Change the method of voting by Members not in attendance at a meeting of the Members; or

-A d d , change or remove any other provision that is permitted by the Act.
+Add, change or remove any other provision that is permitted by the Act.

 ARTICLE XIII - ADOPTION OF THESE BY-LAWS

-Ratification – These By-laws were ratified by a Special Resolution vote of the Members of the Corporation at a meeting of Members duly called and held on Date.
+Ratification – These By-laws were ratified by the Members of the Corporation at a meeting of Members duly called and held on [insert date].

 Repeal of Prior By-laws – In ratifying these By-laws, the Members of the Corporation repeal all prior By- laws of the Corporation provided that such repeal does not impair the validity of any action done pursuant to the repealed By-laws.